jpbetz/subspace/Readme.md

 Inspired by [glm](http://glm.g-truc.net/0.9.6/index.html), Subspace makes the vector and matrix computations that needs to be performed on the CPU a bit easier.
-It provides convenience features from shader programming like [swizzle operators](https://www.opengl.org/wiki/Data_Type_%28GLSL%29#Swizzling) as well as a comprehensive set of operations for graphics programming,  including functions that have been deprecated by OpenGL such as `glRotate`, `gluPerspective` and `gluLookAt`.
+It provides convenience features from shader programming like [swizzle operators](https://www.opengl.org/wiki/Data_Type_%28GLSL%29#Swizzling) as well as a comprehensive set of operations for graphics programming,  including functions that have been deprecated by OpenGL such as `glRotate` and `gluPerspective`.

 To minimize it's footprint, this library has no dependencies.
 Is intended for use with OpenGL, via bindings such as [LWJGL](http://www.lwjgl.org/).